Takahat/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my world

-I'm glad you are here.
-I plan to talk about ...
+I'm going to learn how to use GitHub :octocat:
+Happy to learn 📝